 If your Recovery Services vault and VM have different resource groups, make sure you have write permissions in the resource group for the Recovery Services vault.

 Does an on-demand backup job use the same retention schedule as scheduled backups?

-No. You should specify the retention range for an on-demand backup job.
+No. Specify the retention range for an on-demand backup job.
 By default, it's retained for 30 days when triggered from the portal.

 I recently enabled Azure Disk Encryption on some VMs.
 Will my backups continue to work?

 Provide permissions for Azure Backup to access Key Vault.
 Specify the permissions in PowerShell as described in the Enable backup section in the Azure Backup PowerShell documentation.

 I migrated VM disks to managed disks.
 Will my backups continue to work?

 Yes, backups work seamlessly.
 There's no need to reconfigure anything.

 Why can't I see my VM in the Configure Backup wizard?